-- Remove the table to expose the reservoir and the saw blade arbor - Insert the two pins into the saw arbor and blade retaining nut normal to the surface of the arbor
+- Remove the table to expose the reservoir and the saw blade arbor - · Insert the two pins into the saw arbor and blade retaining nut normal to the surface of the arbor

-- Using the leverage on the pins, loosen the blade retaining nut to free the blade - Carefully remove the blade from its arbor and replace with the blade matching the material you intend to cut (blades should be inspected for ware and cracks, damaged blades should be disposed of in the broken glass box) - Lightly LUBRICATE the threads on the end of the blade arbor with a grease to prevent thread galling. - Tighten the blade retaining nut HAND TIGHT (no need to go crazy on this one down) - Insure the coolant level is in contact with the bottom of the blade and filled to the fill line - Replace the table
+- Using the leverage on the pins, loosen the blade retaining nut to free the blade - Carefully remove the blade from its arbor and replace with the blade matching the material you intend to cut (blades should be inspected for ware and cracks, damaged blades should be disposed of in the broken glass box) - Lightly LUBRICATE the threads on the end of the blade arbor with silicone grease to prevent thread galling.
+Silicone grease is on the bottom shelf of the chemical storage rack between the two fume hoods. - Tighten the blade retaining nut HAND TIGHT (no need to go crazy on this one down) - Insure the coolant level is in contact with the bottom of the blade and filled to the fill line - Replace the table